CFSAN-Biostatistics/snp-pipeline/README.rst

 and cite the associated paper:

-    An evaluation of alternative methods for constructing phylogenies from whole genome sequence data: A case study with *Salmonella*
+    Pettengill, JB, Luo Y, Rand H, Chen Y, Gonzalez-Escalona N, Ottesen A, Allard MW, Strain E. *In review*.
+An evaluation of alternative methods for constructing phylogenies from whole genome sequence data: A case study with *Salmonella*.
+PeerJ.

 License